Summation formulas for GJMS-operators and Q-curvatures on the M\"obius sphere: Introduction and statement of results

 for locally conformally flat metrics and $N \ge 1$.
 Here, $I_{\text{last}}$ denotes the last entry of the composition $I$.
-For $I=(J,\f)$, the quotient in \eqref{conj2} is to be interpreted as
+For $I=(J,\f)$, the quotient in \eqref{c2} is to be interpreted as

-Again, the sum in \eqref{conj2} contains $2^{N-1}$ terms.
-By separating the contribution for $I=(N)$, Eq.~\eqref{conj2} can be regarded as a formula for $Q_{2N}$.
-It expresses $Q_{2N}$ in terms of lower order $Q$-curvatures, lower order GJMS-operators and $w_{2N}$.
+Again, the sum in \eqref{c2} contains $2^{N-1}$ terms.
+By separating the contribution for $I=(N)$, Eq.~\eqref{c2} can be regarded as a formula for $Q_{2N}$.
+It expresses $Q_{2N}$ in terms of lower-order $Q$-curvatures, lower-order GJMS-operators and $w_{2N}$.
 Eqs.~\eqref{Q4} and \eqref{Q6} are the first two special cases.

+The proof of \eqref{c2} in \cite{juhl-Q} rests on the recursive structure of residue families.
+This result played an important role in the discussion of the recursive structure of GJMS-operators in \cite{juhl-ex}.
+Again, an alternative proof of \eqref{c2} was given in \cite{FG-J}.

-We confirm \eqref{conj2} for $\S^{q,p}$ by proving the following summation formula.
+The following result proves \eqref{c2} for $\S^{q,p}$ by proving the following summation formula.

 \begin{thm} On $\S^{q,p}$, we have

 for all $N \ge 1$. \end{thm}